 The question we need to ask ourselves is this: Why are we so obsessed with mindfulness?
 One article purports to help readers be more mindful while watching fireworks.
 Seriously, NY Times?

 We are innately mindful.
-Even before meditating, I’m pretty sure I was quite mindful about most things.
-I was hypersensitive and hyperaware of what my feelings were, how my actions would affect myself and others and very observant to everything going on around me.
+Even before meditating, I’m pretty sure I was quite mindful of most things.
+I was hypersensitive and hyperaware of what my feelings were, how my actions would affect myself and others and very observant of everything going on around me.
 Why does some smart meditation instructor or blogger have to teach me to be all these through a made-up process and charge me for it?

 Come to think of it, you may be a lot wiser and more mature than these people make you out to be.
 We all require some guidance and help with the deepest and most difficult self-improvement pursuits in our lives, but I’m quite sure most people don’t need advice on the best way to drive a car or manage their toddler.
 At least not from people who teach meditation.